-By Mike Price, IDX Trainer
+By Mike Price, IDX Trainer / Content Specialist

-It’s one of the 3 elements I refer to as the content foundation of a real estate website.
+It’s one of the three elements I refer to as the content foundation of a real estate website.
 Today’s IDX tools go way beyond providing a way for your prospects and clients to search the MLS.
-Whether you’re a brand new agent starting out, or a practiced agent looking to grow your business, there are a myriad of marketing options and tools at your fingertips that give you the same power as any big ticket agent, broker or portal site.
+Whether you’re a brand new agent starting out, or a practiced agent looking to grow your business, there is a myriad of marketing options and tools at your fingertips that give you the same power as any big-ticket agent, broker, or portal site.

-In this article I am sharing a few time and expert-tested do’s and don’ts when it comes to crafting a winning web strategy.
+In this article, I am sharing a few time and expert-tested do’s and don’ts when it comes to crafting a winning web strategy.

 |Do learn all you can about UX & UI (user experience and user interface) before designing your new site.
-This link explains the topic well.||Don’t forget to keep your information at the top of the page, also referred to as, “above the fold” Site visitors will not “hunt” for what is most important.|
+This link explains the topic well.||Don’t forget to keep your information at the top of the page, also referred to as “above the fold” Site visitors will not “hunt” for what is most important.|

-|Do remember a professional, clean and uncluttered design is the goal.
+|Do remember a professional, clean, and uncluttered design is the goal.
 You only have 2 seconds to make a first impression.||Don’t be pushy or “salesy” with your content.
 People do business with people they like.
 Your goal is to build trust through an enjoyable online experience.|

-|Do test your web site on all operating systems, mobile devices and browsers before launching.||Don’t use too many fonts or colors.
+|Do test your web site on all operating systems, mobile devices, and browsers before launching.||Don’t use too many fonts or colors.
 A simple palette of colors that are easy on the eye will avoid driving away site traffic.
 Update: Use this free service from Adobe to generate a great color palette.|

-|Do include a prominent way for a site visitor to contact you on EVERY page in your site.||
+|Do include a prominent way for a site visitor to contact you on EVERY page on your site.||

 Don’t forget the content foundation of your site.
 1.IDX Search, 2.Home Values/Market Conditions & 3.Community/Neighborhood Content.